jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 ### 53E Matters to be specified in secure exports scheme
 (1) A secure exports scheme must specify how the goods to be exported under the scheme are to be packed, including— (a) the secure package to be used:
-  (b) the seal or markings to be applied to the package, as soon as it is secured,—
+  (b) the seal, marking, substance, or device to be used in relation to the package, as soon as it is secured,—
     (i) to show that, when it was secured, the package contained only the goods, and was secured in an approved way; and (ii) to help to identify tampering or interference with the package after it is secured.
 (2) A secure exports scheme must also specify any conditions required by the Chief Executive as to—